clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 The message boxes act as pop-ups.
 They are built from a background container, a title, an optional close button, a text and optional buttons.

-{{< img src="lvgl_msgbox.png" alt="Image" caption="The text will be broken into multiple lines automatically and the height will be set automatically to include the text and the buttons.
-The message box is modal (blocks clicks on the rest of the screen until closed)." class="center" >}}
+{{< img src="lvgl_msgbox.png" alt="Image" class="center" >}}

+The text will be broken into multiple lines automatically and the height will be set automatically to include the text and the buttons.
+The message box is modal (blocks clicks on the rest of the screen until closed).

 **Configuration variables:**